agb32/cosmadoc/docs/source/hardwarelab.md

 ## Solar

-Our [solar installation](solar.md) provides power directly usable by COSMA, allowing us to study the interplay between solar energy generation and HPC power usage.
+Our [solar installation](environmental.md#solar-panels) provides power directly usable by COSMA, allowing us to study the interplay between solar energy generation and HPC power usage.

+## Immersion cooling

+We have funds to install a prototype [immersion cooling](immersion.md) tank, and provide access to this facility to HPC technical support teams from across the UK, to help reduce the entry barrier to this technology.